 The good news: Updating your kitchen doesn’t have to be expensive or time-consuming.
-It can be as easy as simply switching out your old sink and faucet for new, more efficient models that fit into your current footprint.
+It can be as easy as simply switching out your old sink and faucet for new, more efficient models that fit into your current sink's footprint.

 If you are willing and able to do the work yourself, a basic sink and faucet swap-out project should cost from $350 to $799, depending on how much you want to pay for your products.
 You may need to hire a professional for the plumbing hookup, which should only take about an hour.

 You simply remove the false drawer front, make a few simple cuts to the cabinet face, and slide the sink into place.
-This sink’s innovative self-trimming design eliminates the need for precision trim cuts and the chance for unsightly gaps.
+These sinks' innovative design eliminates the need for precision cuts and the chance for unsightly gaps.
 A project of this type, including a new sink and faucet, would start at around $1,000.

 When it came to a new sink, Armstrong knew what she wanted.
-"I fell in love with the Whitehaven™ apron-front sink.
+"I fell in love with the Whitehaven apron-front sink..
 It was not only the look I liked, but also the single bowl idea."
 When Armstrong learned she could have the farmhouse look installed in her existing cabinets, she was sold.

 Armstrong still marvels at the quick turnaround for the project.
-"It was only a matter of a day for the plumber to remove the old faucet and ready the plumbing for the new sink and faucet, and for the countertop installers to remove the existing pieces and install the gorgeous Cambria quartz countertop in Windermere," she says.
-Armstrong chose the Simplice® faucet for its clean lines and great functionality, and added the finishing touch herself: a new coat of warm grey paint for the wall behind the backsplash.
-She chose Benjamin Moore's Revere Pewter.
+It was only a matter of a day for the plumber to remove the old faucet and ready the plumbing for the new sink and faucet, and for the countertop installers to remove the existing pieces and install the Cambria quartz countertop in Windermere.
+Armstrong chose the Simplice® faucet “for its clean lines and great functionality,” and added the finishing touch herself: a coat of Benjamin Moore® Revere Pewter paint for the wall behind the backsplash.